Athletics at the 1960 Summer Olympics – Men's high jump: Background

 This was the 14th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1956 Games were gold medalist Charles Dumas of the United States, silver medalist Chilla Porter of Australia, fourth-place finisher Stig Pettersson of Sweden, and eleventh-place finisher Maurice Fournier of France.
-The world record holder, and possibly the "heaviest favorite in any athletics event" in 1960, was John Thomas of the United States.
-Valery Brumel of the Soviet Union was considered his biggest challenger; Dumas and the other Soviets (Robert Shavlakadze and Viktor Bolshov) were also outside contenders.
+The world record holder, and possibly the odds-on favourite in 1960, was John Thomas of the United States.
+Valery Brumel of the Soviet Union was considered his biggest challenger; Dumas and the other Soviet athletes (Robert Shavlakadze and Viktor Bolshov) were also outside contenders.

 Iraq and Tunisia each made their debut in the event; Germany appeared for the first time as the United Team of Germany.
 The United States appeared for the 14th time, having competed at each edition of the Olympic men's high jump to that point.